dev-world-rohit/aniateToken/readme.md

+## "aniateToken"
-## "aniateToken" ## is a simple web3 based decentralized token website that allow users to create and and transfer their token  to other people.
+It is a simple web3 based decentralized token website that allow users to create and and transfer their token  to other people.

 Frontened : React <br>
 Backened : Motoko